zipdrive/delaunay/README.md

 #### Properties
     IEnumerable<Vertex> Vertices { get; }

 The vertices of the triangle.
+Enumerated in counter-clockwise order.

     IEnumerable<Edge<T, Vertex>> Edges { get; }